 BASCA’s mission is to improve the quality of life for individuals

-with developmental and intellectual disabilities in Northeast Florida
+with intellectual and developmental disabilities in Northeast Florida

 BASCA’s New Campus - Click here to learn more